 - Customers may not have been put into the right risk factor by Teachers Assurance that was comfortable for them.

-- Teachers Assurance may not have made their consumers were not advised that it takes a minimum of 5 years to see a noticeable return.
+- Teachers Assurance may not have made their customers were not advised that it takes a minimum of 5 years to see a noticeable return.

 - Teachers Assurance did not make their consumers aware that if they drew an income from their Investment it would put their initial money that they invested at risk.

-- If customers had any outstanding credit or debt, Teachers Assurance should have told the customer to use the extra money to clear this off first before investing into the Stock Market.
+- If customers had any outstanding credit or debt, Teachers Assurance should have informed the customer to use the extra money to clear this off first before investing into the Stock Market.

 Have Teachers Assurance mis-sold you your Investment?

 - I didn't ask Teachers Assurance to invest my money into the stock market where I would be subject to financial risk.

 - I was led to believe by Teachers Assurance that I would generate a larger income from this investment.

 - I was not advised by Teachers Assurance that there was a risk of losing money from my investment.